Wants to Meet Up

 Countries I’ve Visited

-Albania, Austria, Bahrain, Bosnia and Herzegovina, Bulgaria, Cambodia, Canada, Cayman Islands, Croatia, Czech Republic, Egypt, Fiji, Germany, Greece, Hungary, Israel, Italy, Jordan, Kosovo, Laos, Macedonia, Malaysia, Mexico, Montenegro, Netherlands, Oman, Poland, Portugal, Romania, Serbia, Slovakia, South Africa, Sri Lanka, Switzerland, Thailand, Turkey, United Kingdom
+Albania, Austria, Bahrain, Bosnia and Herzegovina, Bulgaria, Cambodia, Canada, Cayman Islands, China, Croatia, Czech Republic, Denmark, Egypt, Fiji, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Jordan, Kosovo, Laos, Macedonia, Malaysia, Mexico, Montenegro, Netherlands, Norway, Oman, Poland, Portugal, Romania, Serbia, Slovakia, South Africa, Spain, Sri Lanka, Switzerland, Thailand, Turkey, United Kingdom

 Countries I’ve Lived In